ltzotzis/MTA-v2.1/README.md

 The two ways to use the MTA are described in the following sections.

 ## Apptainer container
 Allows for easy use, only required dependency being Apptainer.
 Great as a fallback option if having trouble compiling from source.
-One can either use the perl script normally, or to invoke the individual executables do
+One can either use the perl script normally, or to invoke the individual executables:
 ```
 apptainer exec mta2.sif executablename
 ```